galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 ## Scaling the data

-Prior to any downstream analysis like dimensional reduction, we need to apply a linear transformation or scaling to
+Prior to any downstream analysis like dimensional reduction, we need to apply a linear transformation or scaling to:

 1. Regress out unwanted sources of variation in the total counts per cell and the percentage of mitochondrial genes expressed.
 2. Scale data to unit variance and zero mean, i.e. the variance across cells is 1 and the mean expression is 0, in order to give equal weight in downstream analyses and ensure that highly-expressed genes do not dominate.